Aeluxx/cs520-final/README.md

 # CS 520 Final Project
-## By Ric Donati, Jakob Falus, Matthew Gregory, and James Topa
+By Ric Donati, Jakob Falus, Matthew Gregory, and James Topa

+## Project Description
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+Its goal is to create a collaborative note-taking experience where users can work together on documents and help each other learn.
+The web site uses the MVC architecture and follows good design principles, ensuring that user experience is preserved while also streamlining the interface for ease of use.

+## Running the Server

 First, run the development server: